 Do Potato Bugs Bite?

-Potato Bug or Jerusalem Cricket or Child of the Earth Bug bites are not poisonous, but they could inflict bad bites if it feels cornered or threatened.
+Potato Bug or Jerusalem Cricket, or Child of the Earth Bug bites are not poisonous, but they could inflict bad bites if it feels cornered or threatened.

 If you spot a scary-looking bug with black and orange stripes in your home or garden, then you should remove it ASAP.
 Ensure safety to avoid getting bitten by the nasty bug’s strong jaws.

-Do Potato Bugs Scream and Cry
+Do Potato Bugs Scream and Cry?

 If handled rudely, this insect can emit a foul smell.
 Despite the Spanish name – Nina de la Tierra, it does not cry like a child.

-What Does Potato Bug Larvae Look Like
+What Do Potato Bug Larvae Look Like?

-- They hatch out of yellow to orange eggs about 1 millimeter long on the bottom of leaves.
+- They hatch out of yellow to orange eggs about 1 millimeter long on the bottom of the leaves.